DntworryJayshere/DntworryJayshere/README.md

 # Hi! <img src="https://raw.githubusercontent.com/DntworryJayshere/DntworryJayshere/main/wave.gif" width="30px">

 My name is Jay Rodriguez and I'm a Software Developer/DevOps Engineer.
-My dream is to help awesome people build awesome things!
-I have been grinding for the past 4 years to build up my skillset to where it is today, and it's only a matter of time before the right company scoops me up.
+My dream is to help awesome people build awesome things.
+I have been grinding for the past 5 years to build up my skillset to where it is today, and I dont plan on slowing down anytime soon!

-You can learn more about me through my personal-site [jmr-devops.com][1], connect with me on [LinkedIn][2], follow my [Instagram][3], and email me at jay.rodriguez@hey.com.
+You can learn more about me through my personal-site [jay-rodriguez.cloud][1], connect with me on [LinkedIn][2], follow my [Instagram][3], and email me at jay.rodriguez@hey.com.

 ## 🔧 Tools & Technologies